 To enable these changes a new data entry form has been produced – see user documents below.

 For services using bulk uploading a new standard has been produced and goes into effect from 19 August.
+Learn more about the new guidance and standard.

 In line with NHS England’s instructions, participation in National audits such as the NDFA may be suspended in order to provide support for coronavirus work.